Chicago sports travel guide

 Chicago is generally an expensive city in which to park, and stadiums are no exception.
 Expect rates $25 and up at every professional venue.
 If there’s one stadium in which you want to avoid parking at all costs, it’s Wrigley Field, which doesn’t have many large parking lots nearby — you’ll likely wind up in the lot of a small business or in a residence’s driveway and paying up the nose.

-The highlights: Points of interest in Chicago
+Points of interest in Chicago

 While you’re in Chicago on a sports travel vacation, don’t forget to budget some free time for all else the city has to offer.
 We highly recommend the following activities: